-- What is my child’s participation like in class?
-Does your child raise their hand and if so how often?
+- How does my child’s participate in class?
+Ask whether your child raises their hand and if so, how often?
 Do they feel comfortable asking for help when they are struggling?
 Are they speaking out of turn?
 This will help you guide and encourage your child’s behavior.

 - How can I help you?
-We’re all incredibly busy and sometimes shy away from volunteering at school because we feel like we don’t have the time, but the truth is that you can do something as simple as make copies or staple packets together.
+We’re all incredibly busy and sometimes shy away from volunteering at school because we feel like we don’t have the time.
+However, you can do something as simple as printing out copies of school materials, or staple packets together.

 - What is the best way to communicate with you?
 This one is so important because you don’t want to mess with the teacher’s flow.
 You might think it’s perfectly OK to stop by in the morning with a question or concern, but that may be a horrible time for the teacher.
 Some teachers prefer email, while others do like phone calls.
 I also know a few teachers that like handwritten notes.